MDModsDev/MiscToolsForMD/README.md

 ## How to get binary

 You can clone this repo, copy `Directory.Build.props.example` to `Directory.Build.props` and edit it, set game folder(for example, `C:\Program Files\Steam\steamapps\common\Muse Dash`), open in Visual Studio and recover the project.
 All libraries are in `%Game Folder%\MelonLoader\Managed` after you started game with MelonLoader at least once but it should be detected automatically if you edit `Directory.Build.props` correctly.
-After recovering project successfully, you can build it and get `MiscToolsForMD.dll`, `MiscToolsForMD.Events.dll` and `MiscToolsForMD.Libs.dll` at folder `MiscToolsForMD/bin/%BuildConfiguration%/net6.0/`.
-All files are needed, put `MiscToolsForMD.dll` and `MiscToolsForMD.Events.dll` at `Mods` folder and put `MiscToolsForMD.Libs.dll` at `UserLibs` folder.
+After recovering project successfully, you can build this project and get dll files.
+Put them in the `Mods` folder and start your game, you will find the changes.

 ## Known issues